 Expansion of rain forest in the northern lowlands of Angola also suggests increased precipitation, which is possible if the winter migration of the CAB migrated less northwards than in the period before.
 Then the CAB position would remain sufficiently to the south to allow Atlantic rain penetrating during most of the year in the northern lowlands of Angola.
 The spread of forest between 22 and 19 ka is too early to be an effect of rising carbon dioxide levels, because the CO2 rise after the glacial is dated by Monnin et al. (2001) between 17 and 15.4 ka.
-Moreover, the pollen diagram from Lake Barombi in Cameroon indicates an opening of the forest and increase of grasslands from ca. 24 ka on (2014C ka; Maley and Brenac, 1998).
-The development north and south of the equator proceeding in opposite directions would fit with a southern average position of the ITCZ coupled to a southern position of the CAB (Fig. 7).
-Our interpretation fits the study of Johnson et al. (2004) inferring a southern average position of the ITCZ between 23 and 19 ka based on the increased productivity in Lake Malawi coupled to between 23 and 19 ka based on the increased productivity in Lake Malawi coupled to northerly winds over the lake.
+Moreover, the pollen diagram from Lake Barombi (4° N 9° E) in Cameroon indicates an opening of the forest and increase of grasslands from ca. 24 ka on (20C ka, Maley and Brenac, 1998).
+The development north and south of the equator proceeding in opposite directions would fit with a southern average position of the ITCZ coupled to a southern position of the CAB (Fig. 8).
+Our interpretation fits the study of Johnson et al. (2004) inferring a southern average position of the ITCZ between 23 and 19 ka based on the increased productivity in Lake Malawi coupled to northerly winds over the lake.